Sesquipedalian/freespace2.tmbundle/README.md

-# FreeSpace 2 support in TextMate
+# FreeSpace 2 support in TextMate (and Sublime Text)

 Syntax highlighting for FreeSpace 2 mission and table files.